 Attendance Technology Overview

 CourseKey leverages students’ existing smartphones, tablets, and laptops to automate the attendance collection process.
-We offer three technology options for attendance: Sound, GPS, and QR Code.
+We offer four technology options for attendance: Sound, GPS, QR Code, and Face/Print Scan.
 In this article, we will highlight the pros and cons of each technology.

 Sound attendance uses ultra-high frequency tones to check students in for class.
 The sound is undetectable to the human ear.
 The instructor emits the tone from the classroom computer or the web portal on a phone, and the tone is then picked up by students’ devices.